ietf-satp/draft-marstein-satp-asset-exchange/draft-ietf-satp-asset-exchange.md

 The initiating gateway proposes the set of transfer parameters and asset-related artifacts for the exchange to the receiving gateway.
 The parameters are contained in the Transfer Initiation Claim.

 The asset exchange protocol requires two Transfer Initiation Claims, one for each asset involved in the exchange.
+The inclusion of two Transfer Initiation Claims in the proposal signals to the receiving gateway that the session should be conducted using the asset exchange version of SATP.

 The reader is directed to {{SATP}} for further discussion of Stage-1.